lukaskeller/pli/README.md

 │ --help                        Show this message and exit.                                                           │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ cat      Concatenate and display all records in the Parquet file.                                                   │ │ head     Display the first N records from the Parquet file.                                                         │ │ meta     Display basic metadata of the Parquet file without loading the schema.                                     │ │ schema   Display the schema of the Parquet file.                                                                    │
+│ head     Display the first N records from the Parquet file.                                                         │ │ meta     Display basic metadata of the Parquet file without loading the schema.                                     │ │ schema   Display the schema of the Parquet file.                                                                    │